 Graphite is found all over the world in its natural form, and in high quantity as well.
 However, it is usually classified into three forms namely flake, crystalline, and amorphous depending on the source of the mineral.

 Graphite has been used since ancient times.
 It has a wide range of applications in the modern world too.
-Let’s look at some of the common uses of graphite below.
+Let’s look at some common uses of graphite below.

 - Writing Materials